Hire in Vietnam

 Vietnamese employees infected with a disease on the list of diseases requiring long-term treatment, as promulgated by the Ministry of Health, are entitled to the following paid sick leave regime:

-A maximum of 180 days in a year, including public holidays and weekends.
+- A maximum of 180 days in a year (this includes public holidays and weekends)

-Sick leave entitlement for expatriate employees is subject to the agreement between the employer and the expatriate employee.
+Sick leave entitlement for expatriate employees will be left to an agreement between the employer and the expatriate employee.

 Maternity & Parental Leave

-Generally entitled to six (6) months of prenatal and postnatal leave.
-Prenatal leave should not be longer than two (2) months.
+- Female employees are generally entitled to six months of prenatal and postnatal leave.
+Prenatal leave should not be longer than two months.

-In case of a multiple birth, the leave shall be extended by one (1) month for each child, counting from the second child.
+- In the case of a multiple birth, the leave will be extended by one month for each child (counting from the second child).

-If a woman decides to return to work after four months of maternity leave, she must first obtain a permission document from a qualified medical center stating that she is fit to work.
+- If a woman decides to return to work following four months of maternity leave, she must first obtain a document of permission from a qualified medical center stating she is fit to work.

-For each month of leave, employees who are Vietnamese nationals are entitled to 100% of their average monthly salary on which social insurance premiums were based on the six months preceding their leave (monthly allowance).
+- For each month of leave, employees who are Vietnamese nationals are entitled to 100% of their average monthly salary on which social insurance premiums were based on the six months preceding their leave.
+This is a monthly allowance.
 However, the maximum salary or remuneration during maternity leave is capped at 20 times the minimum common salary.

-The payment for maternity leave of expatriate employees is subject to the agreement between the employer and the employee.
+- The payment for the maternity leave of expatriate employees is left up to an agreement made between the employer and the employee.

-For birth of twins by caesarean section: 14 days.
+- For the birth of twins by cesarean section: 14 days.

-For birth of more than two children at one time: additional three days of leave for every additional child from the third child onwards.
+- For the birth of more than two children at one time: additional three days of leave for every additional child (from the third child onwards).

-The payment for paternity leave of expatriate employees is subject to the agreement between the employer and the employee.
+- The payment for paternity leave of an expatriate employee is subject to an agreement made between the employer and the employee.

-Parental leave: Parents are entitled to paid leave to take care for their sick children.
-Maximum period of entitlement within a year, for each child, is 20 working days if the sick child is under three years of age, and a maximum of 15 working days if the sick child is from three years to seven years of age.
-The pay for employees during their leave for taking care of their sick children is calculated in the same way as their own sick pay and covered by the social insurance fund and applicable to Vietnamese employees only.
+Parental leave: Parents are entitled to paid leave to take care of their sick children.
+The maximum period of entitlement within a year, for each child, is 20 working days if the sick child is under three years of age and a maximum of 15 working days if the sick child is from three years to seven years of age.
+The pay for employees during their leave for taking care of their sick children is calculated in the same way as their own sick pay.
+It is covered by the social insurance fund and applies to Vietnamese employees only.

 An employee may also take fully paid leave for personal reasons in the following cases:

-(c) Death of a blood parent or a parent of his/her spouse, his/her spouse or child: three days.
+- Death of a blood parent or a parent of his or her spouse, his or her spouse or child: three days.

-- Any additional unpaid time off is subject to the agreement between the employer and the employee.
+Any additional unpaid time off is left up to an agreement made between the employer and the employee.

-There is a clause stated under Law on Occupational Safety and Health, Article 21, that the employer must provide health check for workers at least once a year.
-For workers performing heavy, toxic, hazardous work, workers with disabilities, minor workers and elderly workers must be provided with health check-up at least once every six months.
-Employers are responsible for managing occupational health records of employees, informing employees on results of health check-up and reporting on health of employees to health management agencies annually.
+There is a clause stated under Law on Occupational Safety and Health, Article 21 that the employer must provide health checks for workers at least once a year.
+Workers performing heavy, toxic, hazardous work, workers with disabilities, minor workers and elderly workers must be provided with a health check-up at least once every six months.
+Employers are responsible for managing the occupational health records of employees, informing employees on the results of health checkups and reporting on the health of employees to health management agencies annually.